 But as was his way, Mash Starkladle, kept his cool.
-He took to the front of the room to calm the hoard of angry monster.
+He took to the front of the room to calm the hoard of angry monsters.
 ‘My fellow monsters––calm down.
 I’m sure young Dale can explain his looniest dish so far.
 Who knows, maybe it will be,’ a choking sound, ‘delicious without a human.’
 He turned to the contestant on his right and smiled.
 ‘Can you run us through your decision?’

 He held his breath, unsure if he should not just pick up his salad and run.
 He turned to Bob, the meanest looking monster he’d ever come across, all black fur with slithering green eyes, and shrugged.
 His opponent stared at him, no sign of a smile.
 It had been that way for the whole competition.
 No one spoke to him, they were just too scared.